niuee/hrracetrack-maker/README.md

 [Live Demo](https://vntchang.dev/racetrack-maker).

 This is essentially a customized bezier curve editor that I wrote for my horse racing simulation game.
 The editing logic follows the one in Blender.
-This is a tool for me to create tracks based on realistic racecourses in the world that I can use in the physics simulation engine.
+This is a tool for me to create tracks based on real-life racecourses that I can use in the physics simulation engine.
 Currently, the menus and buttons are all in Chinese.

 To Pan and Zoom
 - Mouse and Keyboard: Hold MetaKey (command/windows) and drag the mouse to pan.
 Scroll the wheel to zoom.